 One major finding that emerged in this study was participants' eagerness for the availability of milk banks, as a strategy to reduce wastage of unused colostrum and as an outlet of altruism to support other mothers with an insufficient supply.
-A recent qualitative study of mother's opinions of human milk banking found that women perceived donor milk as healthier than formula and that it allowed smoother transition to exclusive breast feeding.14 Donor breast milk has been shown to offer health benefits compared with formula including reduction in complications such as necrotising enterocolitis and an improvement in feeding tolerance.
-15 16 Given that women dedicate considerable time and effort to collecting colostrum, which often goes unused, protocols should be in place to minimise waste, such as through donation, if this practice continues to be promoted.
+A recent qualitative study of mother's opinions of human milk banking found that women perceived donor milk as healthier than formula and that it allowed smoother transition to exclusive breastfeeding.[14]
+Donor breast milk has been shown to offer health benefits compared to formula including reduction in complications such as necrotising enterocolitis and an improvement in feeding tolerance.[15,16] Given that women dedicate considerable time and effort to collecting colostrum, which often goes unused, protocols should be in place to minimise waste, such as though donation, if this practice continues to be promoted.

-Women in this study who were able to collect colostrum in the antenatal period perceived that they were more physically and psychosocially prepared for breast feeding postnatally.
-Similarly, previous qualitative analysis of women without diabetes in pregnancy revealed that antenatal expressing can bolster women's confidence in breast feeding by facilitating a sense of mastery and breast familiarity.
-Breast feeding is particularly beneficial for mothers with diabetes and their newborns because it can reduce the development of type II diabetes in mothers with GDM and can reduce the development of diabetes in the child in the long term and hypoglycaemia in the short term.
-However, diabetes in pregnancy has been associated with delayed lactogenesis, which paradoxically makes breast feeding more difficult for these mothers.
-Description of the service of

-A recent prospective study in a non-diabetic population found that expressing antenatally can significantly improve postnatal lactational performance by early establishment of plentiful milk secretion.
+Women in this study who were able to collect colostrum in the antenatal period perceived that they were more physically and psychosocially prepared for breastfeeding postnatally.
+Similarly, previous qualitative analysis of women without diabetes in pregnancy revealed that antenatal expressing can bolster women's confidence in breastfeeding by facilitating a sense of mastery and breast familiarity.[11]
+Breastfeeding is particularly beneficial for mothers with diabetes and their newborns because it can reduce the development of Type II diabetes in mothers with GDM, and can reduce the development of diabetes in the child in the long-term and hypoglycaemia in the short-term.[17-19] However, diabetes in pregnancy has been associated with delayed lactogenesis, which paradoxically makes breastfeeding more difficult for these mothers.[20]
+A recent prospective study in a non-diabetic population found that expressing antenatally can significantly improve postnatal lactational performance by early establishment of plentiful milk secretion.[10]
 Further investigation of the effects of collecting colostrum antenatally on time to full lactation in the diabetic population appears warranted.

 We performed in-depth, face-to-face interviewing which allowed for a detailed understanding of women's experiences of collecting and storing colostrum.
-Participants were interviewed until no new concepts emerged (ie, theoretical saturation was achieved).
+Participants were interviewed until no new concepts emerged (i.e. theoretical saturation was achieved).
 Researcher triangulation was used to ensure the themes reflected the range and depth of data collected.
 However, this study had some limitations.
 Non-English speaking participants were excluded from the study and only women of Caucasian ethnicity were represented in the study sample.
 Participants were only recruited from one site so the transferability to other settings is uncertain.